Alumni-Student Mentoring Programs

 Alumni volunteers come together to serve their local communities while representing the University of Michigan Law School and reconnecting with fellow alumni.
 Our service day programming focuses on spending an entire day making a difference in local communities.
 Whether you are planting a community garden; painting a public school; sorting food in a food bank; helping the homeless; rehabbing a home; or cleaning a river, you are sure to have an excellent time while lending a hand to a worthy organization.

-If you need to register for the first time, or your credentials from the previous version of AlumNetwork are no longer valid, you will need to obtain a University of Michigan identity and password.
+If you need to register for the first time, or your credentials from the previous version of the Alumni Directory (formerly called AlumNetwork) are no longer valid, you will need to obtain a University of Michigan identity and password.
 To confirm your status as an alumni, you will be asked for limited personal information on the secure U-M site.